-6.1.6 Colne has the potential to reinforce its market town identity.
-Many recent changes particularly along Albert Road, with the retention, renovation or reintroduction of traditional shopfronts (shopfronts that include e.g. timber fascia panels, cornices, pilasters, stall riser, recessed doorway3 and vertical sub-division of glazing) have helped to improve the appearance of the town centre and to foster a stronger market town identity and distinctiveness.
+- 6.1.7 Colne has the potential to reinforce its market town identity.
+Many recent changes particularly along Albert Road, with the retention, renovation or reintroduction of traditional shopfronts (shopfronts that include e.g. timber fascia panels, cornices, pilasters, stall riser, recessed doorway and vertical sub-division of glazing) have helped to improve the appearance of the town centre and to foster a stronger market town identity and distinctiveness.
 Elsewhere in the town centre, where modern and standard corporate designs predominate a less distinct, "could be anywhere" feel can be found.
 Appendix 1 includes a set of photo montages of the key frontages in the town centre.
 From these it can be seen that predominantly shop fronts in these parts of the town centre are of a distinct and often traditional construction, collectively they form a strong, quality visual aspect of the town centre, one that should be retained and enhanced, by meeting the criteria in Policy CNDP2.
 From Appendix 1 it can also be seen, that in the few instances where this quality is not achieved e.g. though poor signage, choice of materials, non-traditional frontages, the quality and identity of the area is undermined to the detriment of the wider centre.
-Traditional materials for shopfronts in Colne are timber and glazing and these are the preferred materials for new shopfronts, particularly in the Conservation Area.
+Traditional materials for shopfronts in Colne are timber and glazing and these are the preferred materials for new shopfronts, particularly in the Conservation Area. - 6.1.8 To ensure that future development helps to foster a stronger, more distinctive market town identity and contributes positively to the quality of the design and visual appearance of the town centre, those preparing planning proposals should be designed to be consistent with the criteria set out in Policy CNDP2.
+Planning applications including shopfront development will then be assessed against these criteria by decision makers.
+Part a of the policy sets out general design principles.
+Part b consolidates these principles for shopfronts in the conservation areas.
+Part b of the policy provides the opportunity for traditional features to be replaced on a like-for-like basis where evidence supports such an outcome.
+These could include circumstances such as owing to the state of disrepair, health and safety or accessibility reasons. - 6.1.9 Further guidance on the design of shopfronts in Conservation Areas is provided in Pendle Borough's Conservation Area Design and Development Guidance supplementary planning document and the Colne BID Conservation Area Guide for Business.

-3 http:/www.colnebid.co.uk/conservation-area-guide/
+&lt;sup>4 http:/www.colnebid.co.uk/conservation-area-guide/